Inference From Visible Information And Background Knowledge: Negative Query Implication

 \begin{theorem} $\exists \NSB(Q, \calC, \bfS)$ is $\twoexp$-hard as $Q$ ranges over Boolean CQs and $\calC$ over sets of connected $\fgtgd$s. \end{theorem}

 \begin{theorem} $\exists \NSB(Q, \calC, \bfS)$ is $\pspace$-hard as $Q$ ranges over Boolean CQs and $\calC$ over sets of linear $\tgd$s. \end{theorem}

-The first theorem is proven by reducing the open-world query answering problem to $\exists \NSB$, and then applying a prior $\twoexp$-hardness result from Cal{\`{\i}} et al. \cite{taming}.
-The $\pspace$ lower bound is shown by a reduction from the implication problem for IDs, shown $\pspace$-hard by Casanova et al. \cite{casanova}.
+The first theorem will be proven by reducing the open-world query answering problem to $\exists \NSB$, and then applying a prior $\twoexp$-hardness result from Cal{\`{\i}} et al. \cite{taming}.
+The $\pspace$ lower bound will be shown by a reduction from the implication problem for IDs, shown $\pspace$-hard by Casanova et al. \cite{casanova}.

-To prove lower bounds for $\exists \NSB$, we first give a reduction from Open-World Query answering:
+We begin with the reduction from Open-World Query answering:

 \begin{proposition} There is a polynomial time reduction from the Open-World Query answering problem over a set of connected $\fgtgd$s without constants and a connected Boolean CQ to an $\exists \NSB$ problem over a set of connected $\fgtgd$s without constants and a Boolean CQ. \end{proposition}